 Security fascists aside, it was a wonderful performance.
 And worth staying awake until after 1am because the performance ran for more than four hours.

 As in previous years, the splendid wines of Valentina Cubi shone.
 Her current vintage of Amarone, Morar (2017), is splendid.
-That wine just gets better as it ages, partially a tribute to the estate’s organic practices and their respect for the land.
+That wine just gets better as it ages, a tribute to the estate’s organic practices and their respect for the land, and the profound skill of the winemaker.